wilsonephillips/OpenMandriva-Kate-Colorscheme/README.md

 Once imported, click Apply

-OMDark should now show as a choice in the pull down menu
+OMDark should now show as a choice in the pull down menu for Kate and KWrite.